Media & Journalism

 Jack Anderson (1922-2005), a pioneer of investigative journalism, was a hard-driving muckraker with unconventional research methods.
 By the time of Woodward and Bernstein's Watergate scoop, Anderson had amassed a list of his own journalistic coups, from exposes of corrupt officials to his discovery of a CIA plot to assassinate Fidel Castro.
 Anderson's collected papers document many of those important news stories.

-The collection was processed by Archivist Sylvia Augusteijn, and is now available to researchers (see the collection inventory for more details).
+The collection was processed by Archivist Sylvia Augusteijn, and is now available to researchers (see the See the Anderson collection inventory for more detail for more details).

 Richard C. Hottelet (Sep.
 22, 1917-) was a Brooklyn-born American broadcast journalist for the latter half of the twentieth century.
 He continues to write and lecture.
 Hottelet is the last living journalist from the original World War II-era group of Murrow's Boys, journalists tutored and/or encouraged by Edward R. Murrow at CBS.
-The Hottelet Papers, while not fully processed, are currently available for research.
+The (see the Hottelet Papers collection inventory for more details), while not fully processed, are currently available for research.

 The National Intelligencer Newspaper Collection, 1804-1844 contains 298 issues of The National Intelligencer, which reported and published Congressional debates, and gained a national reputation as one of the leading newspapers in the United States in the 19th century.
-Two of the men who owned the paper, Joseph Gales (1786-1860) and William Seaton (1785-1866), reported on important debates in Congress and both later served as mayor of Washington, DC in the 1820s and 1840s.
-See thefor more details.
+Two of the men who owned the paper, Joseph Gales (1786-1860) and William Seaton (1785-1866), reported on important debates in Congress and both later served as mayor of Washington, DC in the 1820s and 1840s..

 Strengths of the Broadcast Media Collections

-The Mutual Broadcasting System, Inc. Records, 1958-2000 contain more than 40,000 sound recordings, primarily in audiocassette and reel-to-reel audiotape format, as well as scripts and other supporting documents generated by the various shows produced by the Mutual Broadcasting System from the 1950s through the 1990s, including:
+The Mutual Broadcasting System, Inc. Records, 1958-2000 (see the Mutual Broadcast collection inventory for more details) contain more than 40,000 sound recordings, primarily in audiocassette and reel-to-reel audiotape format, as well as scripts and other supporting documents generated by the various shows produced by the Mutual Broadcasting System from the 1950s through the 1990s, including:

 Audiocassette recordings of testimony from the O.J.
 Simpson Trial, June 1995.
 (From MS2083, the Mutual Broadcasting System Records.)